DanielKiel/jsonmenu/README.md

+# dependencies

+this is a package for framework laravel 5.5+

 # about

 This is a simple json file storage to save one or more menus.
 There are no rules about how to save a menu - it is yours to define one at your backend and / or frontend.